 Most health professionals feel poorly trained in medical issues related to lactation - in one questionnaire 52% of paediatricians felt that their training was inadequate.
-93% of UK medical students would like more breastfeeding education than they receive.
+93% of UK medical students would like more lactation education than they receive.
 The UK World Breastfeeding Trends Initiative Report in 2016 identified insufficient training for health professionals as one of seven key gaps.
 Apart from seeking to improve local and national training (join our Facebook group to discuss this further), here are some resources to pursue.

 Healthy Child Programme breastfeeding (or search for breastfeeding on e-learning for health, e-lfh)

 Healthy Child Programme formula feeding (or search for formula feeding on e-lfh)

 NIFN (National Infant Feeding Network) infant feeding module (also available through ESR, the electronic staff record)

 Unicef UK Baby Friendly Initiative e-learning for GPs and Paediatricians.
 Require subscription (individual or institutional)